 Health insurance in Luxembourg: Disability

 The Luxembourg social security system includes dependency insurance.
 It reimburses fees paid to aid a dependent person living at home or in a nursing home.
 The person in question must fall under the definition of a dependent person, i.e., due to a physical or mental illness or deficiency, they are not able perform basic acts such as bodily hygiene, nutrition and mobility.
 Disability benefits also apply for disabled children.
-Disabled adults who cannot find work or their disability hinders them are entitles to a Severely Disabled Persons Income.
+Disabled adults who cannot find work or their disability hinders them are entitled to a Severely Disabled Persons Income.

 Unemployment benefits in Luxembourg

-In order to quality for unemployment benefits you must be a resident in Luxembourg with a track record of having worked at least 16 hours a week.
+In order to qualify for unemployment benefits you must be a resident in Luxembourg with a track record of having worked at least 16 hours a week.
 The amount and length of time one receives unemployment benefits has to do with how much they’ve earned and how long they’ve work (in EU or Luxembourg, depending) in the past.
 To apply for benefits, you must fill out a form and apply and a local employment office (www.adem.public.lu).

 While government-run programmes assist the unemployed and disabled in Luxembourg, foreigners should check if Luxembourg’s social safety nets are available to them.
 You should investigate how much you might receive under a state unemployment scheme compared against the costs of life, unemployment and injury insurance.
 This cover can be available through your health insurance provider, pension fund, or separately.
 Life insurance, which pays a fixed lump sum in the event of your death, is readily available and typically affordable.
 Unemployment or injury insurance is typically more expensive.

 A minimal level of travel insurance may be covered by private health insurance: check the level of coverage offered.
-Other private insurance companies offer packages, including coverage of all family members, luggage, travel cancellation, medical expenses abroad, and 24-hour assistance If you regularly travel abroad, undertake extreme sports (including skiing or cycling) or visit for extended periods you might consider topping up with specialised travel insurance.
+Other private insurance companies offer packages, including coverage of all family members, luggage, travel cancellation, medical expenses abroad, and 24-hour assistance If you regularly travel abroad, undertake extreme sports (including skiing or cycling) or visit for extended periods you might consider topping up with specialized travel insurance.
 Single-trip, multi-trip and annual options are available, and can cover long trips up to 120 days.
-Insurance may also cover problems that arise with your trip, such as cancelled flights.
+Insurance may also cover problems that arise with your trip, such as canceled flights.